cesarvr/blog/content/post/jenkins-container.md

 }
 ```

+> ``mountPath:`` refers in what folder inside the container you want to mount the Config Map, you need to specify a folder, if the folder is not there it will be created.

-## Composable
+## Composition

-Now this getting interesting, sometimes having the right version of the framework is not enough, in the example above for example Node-10 doesn't have the tools to deploy code into Openshift.
+Now this is getting interesting, sometimes having the right version of the framework is not enough like in the example above, Node-10 doesn't have the tools to deploy code into Openshift.
 What we can do is to use another container to accomplish this task.
 The candidate I'll choose is the [Jenkins-Slave-Base](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/openshift3/jenkins-slave-base-rhel7) which is a minimal image which include those tools.

 ### How Do They Talk To Each Other